 imparting the substance of God >> Father

-is a very short verse that alludes to the Father, Son and Holy Spirit in only
+This is the most precise verse in the Bible regarding the trinity, alluding to the Father, Son and Holy Spirit in

 a handful of words.
-In Christ we have access in one Spirit to the Father.
+Through Christ we have access in one Spirit to the Father.

 KJV